ovravosinos/personal_website_Dec2022/content/authors/admin/_index.md

 email: 'vravosinosorestis@gmail.com'

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---

-I am a PhD student in Economics at New York University.
+**About:** I am a PhD student in Economics at New York University.
 My research interests lie in the areas of microeconomic theory and experimental economics.
 {style="text-align: justify;"}